 Why it doesn’t work: While criticizing your spouse, these words actually make it all about you.
 They blame your spouse for your unhappiness and assume your spouse doesn’t care.
 Your spouse is certain to respond defensively.
 These words close the door to connecting, and blames your spouse for the entire problem.
 They make understanding and connection even less likely than before.

 Healthier option: Honey, I’m feeling really stressed.
 It would help a lot to talk with you.
-When you keep paying attention to the TV instead of focusing on me I feel unheard and even lonely.
+When you keep paying attention to the TV or phone instead of focusing on me I feel unheard and lonely.
 I know you need time to relax, but would you find a way to give me some undivided attention?
 You don’t have to fix anything.
-When you listen to me it helps me feel better, and I really need that from you right now.
+When you listen to me it truly helps, and I really need that from you right now.

 Why it works: These words show what about your spouse’s present behavior is hurtful, and what your spouse could do that would make things better.
 (That helps men, especially, know how to respond.)
 This shows your spouse that you value who they are to you, and makes a simple specific request.
 It makes your spouse part of the solution while respecting their needs also.

 Old way: I didn’t marry you to have a roommate, you know.
 I have needs too.
 Would you rather I go looking for sex somewhere else?
 How long do you expect me to go without?
 Even the Bible says you’re not supposed to refuse your spouse sex except for a time of prayer.
 Well, you’re not praying right now!
 And why did I ever find you attractive anyway?
 You sure know how to use No as a weapon.